School-Based Professional Development Programs for Beginning Teachers

 Effectiveness and Evaluating the Impact

 The background report by Schleicher (2011), prepared for the International Summit on the Teaching Profession and discussing the four themes of the summit in turn, presents available evidence about what can make teacher-oriented reforms effective and highlights selected examples of reforms that have produced specific results, show promise, or illustrate imaginative ways of implementing change.
-The report focuses on the four following themes: (a) recruitment and initial preparation of teachers; (b) teacher development, support, careers, and employment conditions; (c) teacher evaluation and compensation; and (d) teacher engagement in education reform.
+The report focuses on four themes: (a) recruitment and initial preparation of teachers; (b) teacher development, support, careers, and employment conditions; (c) teacher evaluation and compensation; and (d) teacher engagement in education reform.
 The first three look at system features that shape aspects of teachers’ professional careers.
 Regarding the issue of teacher development, support surveys show large variations across and within countries in the extent of professional development.
 Not only the quantity but also the nature of teachers’ professional development is critical.
 It is often disjointed in one-off courses, while teachers in TALIS reported that effective development of teachers demands both more and different forms of professional development and appropriate career structure and career diversity.

 The most effective development is through longer programs that upgrade their qualifications or involve collaborative research into improving teaching effectiveness (Schleicher, 2011, p.
 8).
 Effective individual professional development sits alongside collective learning, with teachers exchanging ideas and collaborating to improve classroom practice; but this remains all too rare.
 Teacher professional activities (courses) should not be isolated events that are not joined up with changes in schools.
 TALIS also shows that more effective forms of development tend to be welcomed by teachers themselves, who are often willing to contribute to the cost of such education in money and time.

 In any discussion on teachers’ professional learning and development, it is worth considering the issue of evaluating the impact of continuing professional development in schools against intended aims or outcomes and results.
-Goodall et al. (2005), on the basis of their research project in the UK, elaborated a number of useful suggestions related to associate the planning of CPD with its evaluation.
+Goodall et al. (2005), on the basis of their research project in the UK, elaborated a number of useful suggestions related to associating the planning of CPD with its evaluation.
 Throughout their project, they have used Day’s (1999) definition of CPD (the one that was quoted at the beginning of this article) and Thomas Guskey’s model of the levels of evaluation as the frameworks for their investigation.
 Guskey (2000) suggests that evaluation of impact takes place at five different levels: (a) participant reaction; (b) participant learning; (c) organizational support and change; (d) participants’ use of new knowledge and skills; and (e) pupil learning outcomes.
-Goodall et al. (2005) indicated that any evaluation of CPD programs must take into account the indirect and direct impact upon different stakeholders.
-At the same time, such an evaluation should focus on the effects of CPD not only upon knowledge and skills but also on commitment and moral purposes, thinking, and planning, as well as actions of teachers.
+Goodall et al. (2005) indicated that any evaluation of CPD programs must take into account the indirect and direct impact on different stakeholders.
+At the same time, such an evaluation should focus on the effects of CPD, not only on knowledge and skills but also on commitment and moral purposes, thinking, and planning, as well as actions of teachers.
 In addition, it is important to recognize these effects in relation to teachers in different career phases, the contexts in which they work, and the different levels just mentioned against which the potential impact of CPD can be gauged.

 Beginning Teachers and Their Professional Development at Their Schools

 Many teachers in schools across the world enter their profession with a passion for teaching and a strong sense of vocation and commitment to provide the best service for their students (Day, 2004).
-Their work is underpinned mainly by their intrinsic motivation (Brookhart & Freeman, 1992; Drózka & Madalińska-Michalak, 2016; Moran, Kilpatrick, Abbott, Dallat, & McClune, 2001; Watt & Richardson, 2008), and—as John McBeath (2012) wrote—teachers come into the profession for “differing reasons in different country contexts, in differing economic circumstances and with varying expectations of the rewards and challenges of the role.
-Common to all, however, is a need for appreciation, autonomy and affiliation—the latitude and discretion to exercise professional judgment, together with recognition and endorsement for such initiative and a sense of belonging to a cadre of like-minded people whose interests and motivations you share” (p.
-14).
+Their work is underpinned mainly by their intrinsic motivation (Brookhart & Freeman, 1992; Drózka & Madalińska-Michalak, 2016; Moran, Kilpatrick, Abbott, Dallat, & McClune, 2001; Watt & Richardson, 2008), and—as John McBeath (2012) wrote—teachers come into the profession for

 Until recently, there was a common view and social expectation that a person should be fully qualified to teach upon receiving certification.
 The message that came from this kind of a perception was—as Robert V. Bullough (1989) rightly noticed—“extremely unfortunate and encourages abandonment of beginning teachers” (p.
 15).
-Over recent decades, we can observe a growing understanding that competencies essential for teaching in fact take years to develop them.
-It is simply not a case that upon receiving certification anyone is fully able to do all that is necessary to develop and implement a successful plan of instruction for their students.
+Over recent decades, we can observe a growing understanding that competencies essential for teaching in fact take years to develop.
+It is simply not the case that upon receiving certification anyone is fully able to do all that is necessary to develop and implement a successful plan of instruction for their students.

 The literature has provided consistent empirical evidence suggesting the importance of professional development for beginning teachers, which is based at the school as a workplace and built into the day-to-day work of teaching (Hawley & Valli, 1999).
 Teachers learn from their work and from themselves.
-Learning how to teach more effectively on the basis of school experience requires that such teachers’ learning needs to be planned for and evaluated.
+Learning how to teach more effectively on the basis of school experience requires that such teachers’ learning be planned for and evaluated.
 Learning needs arise and should be met in real school contexts.
 Curriculum development, assessment, and decision-making processes are occasions for learning.

 The principle of school-based professional development has been promoted for many years.
 Over 35 years ago, people were promoting school-based teachers’ professional development.
 It can mean little, especially when it is perceived as a simple transfer of passive course modes of professional development into the school on curriculum days.
 The challenge is connected with building opportunities for teachers to be actively engaged as professional learners in the context of their day-to-day work.